Rocketeer (song): Composition

 "Rocketeer" is a mid tempo piano ballad and pop-rap song.
 It begins at a slow tempo, evolving into a mid tempo, while showing "an upbeat outlook."
 According to the sheet music, the song is composed in the key of A minor, with a tempo of 96 beats per minute.
 The artists' vocal range spans from D5 to D6.
 "Rocketeer" features a "light piano line" on top of a "Euro-synthed" instrumental, and the keyboard chords of the track have been interpreted as having a resemblance to the ones in Justin Bieber's "Somebody to Love" (2010).
 This led to speculation that "Rocketeer" copied from the song; however, both tracks were produced by the Stereotypes, with the latter being the first.
 The track has a "mellow, romantic beat", "contemplative nature" and an enthusiastic "direction".
 The verses have been described as "easy-flowing rhymes", with Far East Movement rapping about "going on an intergalactic journey through space".
-Tedder's falseto vocals on the "lovely" and "hummable" chorus were noted by writers, being described as "sweet" and "oh-so-charming".
+Tedder's falsetto vocals on the "lovely" and "hummable" chorus were noted by writers, being described as "sweet" and "oh-so-charming".
 The falsetto allowed him to come up with "dreamy imagery", in the lyrics "Take my hand, close your eyes/With you right here, I'm a rocketeer."
 AllMusic's David Jeffries affirmed Tedder's vocals resembled the ones by Mike Posner.
 Far East Movement's verses contain references to "Like A G6" by "rhyming Super Mario with 'Cardio' and 'Geronimo.
 "Lyrically, the theme of "Rocketeer" is intended to "represent different things for different people", so it could be a love or motivation song.